percona/pmm-doc/docs/setting-up/server/virtual-appliance.md

 		VBoxManage import pmm-server-{{release}}.ova --dry-run

 1. Import the image.

-Either:
+	Choose one of:

 	a.
 With the default settings.